Atlanta History Center: History

 When Walter McElreath died in 1965, his estate provided the society with a large influx of money (about $5,000,000) and it began to publish its bulletin regularly.
 Because of parking difficulties caused by the city's growth, and the cost of maintenance on the Jones home, the society began looking for a new home.
 In 1966 the group used money from Walter McElreath's estate to purchase the 23-acre Edward H. Inmann estate, including the Swan House and several other buildings.
 This attracted a significant amount of public interest and volunteering.
 In 1967, Mills B Lane arranged with the society to pay to move the Tullie Smith House from its original location on to the property, replacing the Inmann barn.
 The organization built a main building on the estate between 1972 and 1975, which was also named the McElreath Hall.

 In 1986 the still relatively small group received the DuBose Collection of Civil War artifacts, donated by Mrs. Beverly M. DuBose Jr. In 1989, the Atlanta Historical Society built the current museum to house the DuBose collection.

 In 1990, the Atlanta Historical Society was renamed Atlanta History Center.
 The $15 million museum opened in 1993 with five exhibitions, including its first signature Atlanta history exhibition, Metropolitan Frontiers.
 An $11 million expansion, finished in 1996, added two new permanent exhibitions.
 The Kenan Research Center library was later expanded and the gardens reorganized, with a fourth permanent exhibition added, Down the Fairway with Bobby Jones.

 In 2014, the city of Atlanta announced its intentions to relocate the Battle of Atlanta Cyclorama and its artifacts to Atlanta History Center, including the antebellum Western & Atlantic locomotive, the Texas.
 The museum constructed an expansion to house the 360-degree panoramic painting, as well as the Texas locomotive, and other pieces in the Cyclorama collection.
 After a careful restoration, the Battle of Atlanta Cyclorama opened to the public February 22, 2019.

+In 2018, Atlanta's Zero Mile Post was moved to the Atlanta History Center.